menu

 • Read time 6 Mins Read

-The elevation of DevOps with security is known as DevSecOps.
-This elevation has become necessary for modern IT firms, as developing secure software while meeting market speed and scale needs has always been a paradox.
+The combination of DevOps and security is known as DevSecOps.
+This combination has become necessary for modern IT firms, as developing secure software while meeting market speed and scale needs has always been a paradox.

-Because of the fear of lagging in terms of speed to market, businesses tend to sacrifice security.
+Businesses tend to sacrifice security because they fear lagging in terms of speed to market.
 That is why adopting DevSecOps and building security into software immediately becomes an obvious solution.
 Sooner or later, this strategy will conquer the software development field.

 - Forbes

-However, when transitioning from DevOps to DevSecOps takes place, companies often encounter a common set of obstacles.
-The majority of tech teams of a company lack adequate knowledge of DevSecOps implementation.
-Following the DevSecOps best practices, on the other hand, can easily mitigate such worries.
+Integrating IT security with your Development and Operations team is essential, as security plays a vital role in your application's life cycle.
+However, when transitioning from DevOps to DevSecOps, companies often encounter a common set of obstacles.
+The majority of company tech teams lack adequate knowledge of DevSecOps implementation.
+Following DevSecOps best practices, on the other hand, can easily mitigate such worries.

-Now that we've covered why it is necessary to transition to DevSecOps let's understand what the word 'DevSecOps' actually means and what it constitutes.
+Now that we've discussed why transitioning to DevSecOps is necessary, let's understand what the term means and what it entails.

-The combination of development, security, and operations is called DevSecOps.
-It's a culture, automation, and platform design approach emphasizing security as a shared responsibility across the IT lifecycle.
+DevSecOps combines development, security, and operations.
+It's a culture, automation, and platform design approach that emphasizes security as a shared responsibility throughout the IT lifecycle.

 DevSecOps involves designing applications and infrastructure with security in mind immediately.
 It also includes automating some security checkpoints to avoid slowing down the existing DevOps process.
 Choosing the correct tools to continuously integrate security, such as deciding on an Integrated Development Environment (IDE) with security capabilities, can assist in achieving these objectives.